KYOTO

 1. Kyoto sake brewery tour in Fushimi sake district

-Home to nearly 40 sake breweries, the Fushimi Sake District is renowned for its abundance of expertly brewed sake.
+The Fushimi district is home to nearly 40 sake breweries renowned for its abundance of expertly brewed sake.
 Due to its proximity to the Horikawa River, the local water is exceptionally pure spring water, making it the best base for high-quality sake.
+For sake enthusiasts and curious folks, join this sake tour in Fushimi to learn more about the sake-making process and the nuances between different producers' brewing methods.

 Over a 3-hour tour, your guide will stroll with you through this charming area of traditional wooden buildings and shops.
-First visit the Gekkeikan Okura Sake Museum, established in 1637, to learn about the rich history of the beloved drink.
+First, visit the Gekkeikan Okura Sake Museum, established in 1637, to learn about the rich history of the beloved drink.
+Afterward, you’ll explore the district and partake in several sake tastings to enjoy the fruit of the master brewer's labor.
+The tour will end with lunch at a hand-picked local Japanese restaurant.

-3. Create a handcrafted sake cup and visit a Kyoto sake brewery
+2. Create a handcrafted sake cup and visit a Kyoto sake brewery

 Kyoto is home to Japanese traditions and crafts, but one of our favorite experiences that blends a love of sake and craftsmanship is this 5-hour excursion to a Kyoto sake brewery and sake cup workshop.